-If you have always dreamed of dancing, or want a fun and exciting way to get active, these online workshops are perfect to take that first step!
-ABW Online offers training via Zoom with BDC faculty, allowing students to learn, connect, and dance from home.
-Weekly recorded lesson recaps are also sent to each student to practice and review.
-Ages 16+.
+If you have always dreamed of dancing, or want a fun and exciting way to get active, these 5-week workshops are perfect to take that first step!
+ABW offers training IN-PERSON* with BDC faculty, allowing students to learn, connect, and dance at BDC.
+Ages 18+.

-Online workshop sessions run for 4 consecutive weeks:
+In-person workshop sessions run for 5 consecutive weeks.

 All classes are in Eastern Time (New York).
 For additional information or questions, please email ABWorkshops@bwydance.com.